 - Abilities: Ability to exercise good judgment and decision-making.
 Able to work effectively under pressure.
 Ability to communicate effectively and diplomatically with staff, volunteers, patrons, and vendors.
 Ability to think creatively and be a team player.

-- Some carrying and lifting up to 30 pounds
+- Some carrying and lifting up to 30 pounds.

-- Daily walking required interior of facility
+- Daily walking required interior of facility.

-- Office space is shared
+- Office space may be shared.

 - Noise fluctuates between quiet and moderately noisy.

 If interested, please submit cover letter and resume to: email@example.com, or mail to: The San Diego Museum of Art, Attention: Human Resources, P.O.
 Box 122107, San Diego, CA 92112.

 The San Diego Museum of Art is an equal opportunity employer and does not discriminate in the hiring of personnel on the basis of sex, race, religion, color, national origin, disability, protected medical condition, marital status, age, sexual orientation, gender, gender identity, gender expression, ancestry, military or veteran status, genetic information or any other characteristic protected by federal, state or local law.